ekohilas/args-amazing-or-approaching/sf-python-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-What you'll find, is that instead of the obvious answer that you'd expect when printing this metadata
+then instead of the obvious expected answer,

 ------
 <!-- .element: data-auto-animate -->